indraindrajit71/indra/README.md

 "I'm passionate about open source and actively contribute to projects.
 I've gained invaluable knowledge from the community's collaborative spirit and thrive on sharing insights with others."

 - 💬 ask me about anything, i am happy to help;
-- 💼 Are you looking for freelance DevOps and SRE solutions? do reach, [email](mailto:indraindrajit71@gmail.com) :)
+- 💼 Are you looking for DevOps and SRE solutions? do reach, [email](mailto:indraindrajit71@gmail.com) :)

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=indraindrajit71&label=Profile%20views&color=0e75b6&style=flat" alt="indraindrajit71" /> </p>